-17.31 tcpdump - Dump traffic on a network
+18.31 tcpdump - Dump traffic on a network

 USAGE: tcpdump [-n] [-i IFACE] [EXPRESSION]

-Tcpdump prints out a description of the contents of packets on a network

-interface that match the boolean EXPRESSION; the description is preceded by a

-time stamp, printed, by default, as hours, minutes, seconds, and fractions of a

-second since midnight.
+Tcpdump prints out a description of the contents of packets on a network interface that match the boolean EXPRESSION; the description is preceded by a time stamp, printed, by default, as hours, minutes, seconds, and fractions of a second since midnight.

 OPTIONS:

 -n Don't convert addresses to names.

 -i Listen on interface.
 If unspecified, tcpdump searches the system

 interface list for the lowest numbered, configured up interface.

 -h Show a more detailed help text.

 EXAMPLES:

 Do not resolve names and print all traffic on interface eth0:

 tcpdump -n -i ethO

 Show only ICMP packets on eth0:

 tcpdump -n -i ethO icmp

 Show all packets on eth0 except for port 22 (SSH):

 tcpdump -i eth0 -n not port 22

-17.32 traceroute - Traceroute network hosts
+18.32 traceroute - Traceroute network hosts

-''' USAGE: traceroute [OPTIONS] HOST

-Trace the path through a network to a host.

--h Show a more detailed help text.

-Traces to path to 192.168.1.1
+USAGE: traceroute [OPTIONS] HOST Trace the path through a network to a host.
+OPTIONS: -h Show a more detailed help text.
+EXAMPLES: Traces to path to 192.168.1.1 traceroute 192.168.1.1 upgrade URI://ADDRESS[:PORT]/FIRMWARE_FILE [URI://ADDRESS[:PORT]/CONFIG_FILE]

-traceroute 192.168.1.1 '''

-17.33 upgrade - Upgrade firmware with optional configuration file import
+18.33 upgrade - Upgrade firmware with optional configuration file import